 Your new puppy

-Puppies undergo a rigorous worming regimen every two weeks to prevent parasitic infections.
-At six weeks of age, each puppy undergoes a thorough veterinary examination conducted by our trusted reproductive vet specialists at Marburg Veterinary Clinic.
-This examination assesses their overall health and development.
-To protect their long-term health, essential vaccinations and microchipping are administered during this visit.
+Worming & Vet Checks: Puppies undergo a rigorous worming regimen every two weeks to prevent parasitic infections.
+At six weeks of age, each puppy undergoes a thorough veterinary examination conducted by our trusted reproductive vet specialists at Marburg Veterinary Clinic to assess their overall health and development.

 To make the transition to your home as smooth as possible, we’ve put together a comprehensive puppy pack filled with essentials.
 This thoughtful bundle includes everything from puppy food and toys to helpful resources, allowing you to focus on bonding with your new furry friend.

-Engaging chew toys like a Kong and a Snuffle Mat
+Enrichment & Toys: Engaging chew toys like a Kong and a Snuffle Mat, alongside a playful burrow toy for entertainment.

-Important veterinary paperwork including microchip details, vaccination records, worming schedule, and a weight chart
+Documentation & Vouchers: Important veterinary paperwork including microchip details, vaccination records, worming schedule, a weight chart, a helpful guide to puppy care, plus special surprises and vouchers.

-Our puppies are raised in a loving environment surrounded by children, cats, birds, chickens, ducks, and other dogs.
-While this early socialisation is beneficial, ongoing training is recommended to ensure a harmonious household.
+Please note: Our puppies are raised in a loving environment surrounded by children, cats, birds, chickens, ducks, and other dogs.
+While this early socialisation is incredibly beneficial, ongoing training is highly recommended to ensure a harmonious household.

 We warmly invite prospective puppy owners to visit our home in the serene town of Lowood, nestled in the picturesque Lockyer Valley of South East Queensland.
 Pre-arranged visits and meet-and-greets offer a wonderful opportunity to interact with the puppies and their mother in a relaxed home environment.

-For security and the health of our puppies, meet and greets are limited to our designated contact areas.
-This is to reduce the risk of outside nasties coming into contact with pups who are not yet fully vaccinated and therefor susceptible to communicable diseases.
+Biosecurity Protocols: For security and the health of our puppies, meet-and-greets are strictly limited to our designated contact areas.
+This significantly reduces the risk of outside nasties coming into contact with pups who are not yet fully vaccinated and are therefore susceptible to communicable diseases.

-If you are too far away to come meet in person, we are more than happy to arrange FaceTime or Zoom calls so you can see how the pups interact with each other and provide peace of mind to prospective families.
+Virtual Visits: If you live too far away to meet in person, we are more than happy to arrange FaceTime or Zoom calls so you can see how the pups interact with each other and provide peace of mind to your family.

-We understand that finding the perfect puppy may involve traveling some distance.
-To ensure a safe and comfortable journey for your new family member, we have partnered with reputable pet transport services.
-These trusted providers offer reliable transportation options to destinations across Australia and we have used them previously so can attest to their professionalism.
+Reputable Pet Transport: We understand that finding the perfect puppy may involve travelling some distance.
+To ensure a safe and comfortable journey, we have partnered with reputable pet transport services.
+These trusted providers offer reliable transportation options to destinations across Australia.
+Having used them previously, we can personally attest to their professionalism.
 Please don't hesitate to contact us for a tailored quote based on your location.

 We believe that personal interaction is essential to selecting the right puppy for your family, and we are committed to providing a seamless experience from puppy selection to safe delivery to your doorstep.